 Now that OS X 10.10 Yosemite is available as a free upgrade from the Mac App Store, you’re probably wondering how well your Adobe software and other Mac apps will run on it.
 Below is a summary of various reports I’ve read on Adobe.com and around the web.
 I’ll continue to update this article as I find out more.
 The good news is that upgrading to Yosemite seems to cause fewer compatibility challenges than some earlier OS X upgrades did.

-Yosemite and current versions of Adobe software
+Yosemite and Adobe software

 Adobe FAQs: Adobe has published a tech note, Mac OS X Yosemite (10.10) compatibility FAQs.
 It contains links to additional information, so be sure to expand each of the FAQ questions there.
 On that page Adobe says “The latest versions of all Adobe CC products are compatible” and that no updates are required to run Adobe CC products on OS X 10.10 Yosemite.